Blog » Blockchain » What is The Graph and How Does it Work?

 What is The Graph?

 Why was the Graph protocol needed in the first place?
 DeFi and NFT projects like Uniswap and Bored Ape Yacht Club store data on Ethereum Blockchain that’s hard to read or query.
-For Bored Ape Yacht Club, the information like supply and other basic information is available.
+For Bored Ape Yacht Club, information like supply and other basic information is available.
 This is because it is totally programmed into smart contracts.
 But for advanced queries like aggregation and search, as well as for filtering across specific address holdings, smart contracts are not enough.
 To obtain this data, we need to process every transaction that was ever emitted and read the metadata from IPFS (Inter Planetary File System) using Token ID and IPFS hash.
-Moreover the whole process will take hours or even days to finally access the data we need.
+Moreover, the whole process will take hours or even days to finally access the data we need.

-The Graph Protocol solves this problem by decentralizing the query and API (SubGraphs) layer, and we don’t need to look so deep for information we need.
+The Graph Protocol solves this problem by decentralizing the query and API (SubGraphs) layer, and we don’t need to look so deep for the information we need.

 Notably, on the Graph protocol, ‘indexing’ is the process of organizing the data in accordance with the protocol instructions.
 With the Graph blockchain data sourcer, querying will be easier.